rchildree/furman/courses/ltn110/policies.md

 ## Attendance

 Our course depends on contributions from everyone: when any one person is absent, the richness of our conversation is lessened.
 Likewise, it is impossible to retell or recreate the full thread of a class’s discussion.
 A great deal of what is important in this class will come from our shared class time; our interaction is vital to full understanding, and so it is also vital to your success.
 In short: be in class unless a legitimate concern prevents you from doing so.
+More specifically, note Furman’s [official policy](https://catalog.furman.edu/content.php?catoid=17&navoid=811#Class_Attendance): “Freshman will be withdrawn from a course if absent, for any reason, 15 percent of the class meetings.
+Sophomores, juniors, and seniors will be withdrawn from a course if absent 25 percent of the class meetings.”

 ## Makeups